adamdicarlo/robby-the-robot/README.md

 This codebase uses an uncommon variable naming convention.
 It makes sense--with an explanation--I swear!

 The convention is something like Applications Hungarian.
-(It's not widely documented enough to know for sure.)
+(It’s not widely documented enough to know for sure.)

-It's similar to classic Windows APIs (Systems Hungarian), where each variable's name has a prefix indicating its type, like `w`, `dw`, `pb`: word, dword, pointer to a byte, respectively.
+It’s similar to classic Windows APIs (Systems Hungarian), where each variable’s name has a prefix indicating its type, like `w`, `dw`, `pb`: word, dword, pointer to a byte, respectively.

 Instead of those low-level prefixes that strictly represent data type, we use these, which signify what the variable represents: